arpana0505/AI_PDF_Chatbot/README.md

 # DocuMind AI

-An AI-powered document answering question answering application built with Retrieval-Augmented Generation (RAG).
+An AI-powered document question-answering application built with Retrieval-Augmented Generation (RAG).
 Users can upload a PDF, ask questions about its contents, and receive responses based on relevant information retrieved directly from the document.

 The application combines semantic search, vector embeddings, conversational memory, and an LLM to provide context-aware answers while reducing responses based on information outside the uploaded document.